15 Healthy Pie Recipes to Serve on Thanksgiving

 Pecans are an ultra-healthful nut with a buttery texture and amazing flavor, and this pie uses pecans as the main ingredient.
 Along with sweet dates and maple syrup, the pecans are sure to satisfy that sugar craving without any of the icky refined stuff.

 Pumpkin pie is a Thanksgiving tradition that can be enjoyed at any time of the year, especially when it's loaded with pumpkin and tons of spices.
 No one would guess this skinny version of pumpkin pie isn't sinful.
 You can use pumpkin pie straight from the can or go for a homemade purée!

 Get the recipe from Skinny Taste.

 These mini pies are perfect for portion control!
-Grab one as an after dinner dessert or take it on the go for breakfast.
-The sweet crust and creamy filling make for a handheld treat sure to satisfy those cravings!
+Grab one as an after-dinner dessert or take it on-the-go for breakfast.
+The sweet crust and creamy filling make for a handheld treat sure to satisfy those cravings.

 Get the recipe from Nutritionist In The Kitch.

-Get the recipe from Sprouted Roots.
+Get the recipe from Liz Moody.

-Get the recipe from Veggie Primer.
+Get the recipe from My Whole Food Life.

 For more, check out these 108 most popular sodas ranked by how toxic they are.